Mike has written many articles on guns and the 2nd amendment. He has a way of presenting complex issues in an easy-to-understand way.

-In my research, I have found that it is a matter of priorities for them.
+In my research, I have found that it is a matter of priority for them.
 Yes, they do feel grief, but when it comes to banning any further sale of weapons that are used in mass killings, they act like they don’t hear the words “any further sale.”
-What they do hear and believe is "they are coming to confiscate all my guns, either now or in the future."
+What they do hear and believe is, "they are coming to confiscate all my guns, either now or in the future."

 Why Is Gun Ownership More Common Among Conservatives Than Liberals?

 Many of the AGCPs are conservatives, and many of the GCP are liberals.
 I have found there is a marked difference in their values and belief systems.
 Conservatives tend to be more aware and sensitive to their surroundings in terms of a negative environment.
 They require more order and structure in their lives.
 In today’s world, they see things like guns giving them a semblance of control and order that they wouldn’t have had otherwise.
 They feel assured knowing they can protect themselves if all else fails.